marcosamz/vaadin-ckeditor/VaadinCKEditor/README.txt

 Special thanks to TinyMCEEditor for showing a path since it was all fuzzy to us!

 CKEditor is required and is licensed separately with details at http://ckeditor.com/license.
-The CKEditor code, in full as downloaded from http://ckeditor.com, is present in the src/org/vaadin/openesignforms/ckeditor/public folder.
-No changes to CKEditor were made.

 Icons are from Fat Cow Free Web Icons (http://www.fatcow.com/free-icons/) which are released under the Creative Commons Attribution 3.0 License.